Buddy Darden: After Congress

 Since leaving Congress, Darden has served as a delegate to the Democratic National Conventions in 1996, 2000 and 2004.
 In 2000, President Clinton announced the recess appointment of Darden to serve as a Member of the Board of Directors of the Overseas Private Investment Corporation (OPIC).
 Darden also served as chairman of the Judicial Nominating Commission in the administration of Georgia Governor Roy Barnes from 1999 to 2003.

 In 1992, Darden became a member of the Board of Trustees for LaGrange College in LaGrange, Georgia.
 In 2002, Darden was named Chairman of the Board of Trustees, and served for five years.
 He retired as Chair in 2007.
 In recognition of his service to the college, LaGrange College conferred on him an honorary Doctor of Laws degree on May 19, 2007.
 As is customary, Darden was the commencement speaker at the graduation ceremony during which he was honored.

 Darden is a member of the ReFormers Caucus of Issue One.

-Since 1995, Darden has been a partner in the Atlanta law firm of Denton's (formerly Long, Aldridge & Norman, then McKenna, Long & Aldridge).
+In 1995, Darden was named a partner in the Atlanta law firm of Denton's (formerly Long, Aldridge & Norman, then McKenna, Long & Aldridge).
 In 2018, he left Denton's to join Atlanta law firm Pope McGlamry as senior counsel.

 Personal life

 Darden married Lillian Budd (born May 15, 1945) on February 18, 1968.
-They had two children together: Lillian Christine (born December 17, 1971; now married and known as Christine Darden Brennan) and George Washington IV Darden (born August 7, 1974).
+They had two children together: Lillian Christine Darden and George Washington Darden IV.
 Darden currently resides in Marietta, Georgia.